"""

 Args:

-name: Short name for the flag system
+name: Short name for the flag system.

-flag_system: The flag system to register
+flag_system: The flag system definition.
+See ``register_flag_system`` for accepted types.

 Returns:

-A new TimeFrame with flag system set.
+A new TimeFrame with the flag system registered.

 """